Computer Science Department

 - A timer that displays the time in the current game.

-- An end game detection which detects when the game is over.
+- An end-game detector which detects when the game is over.

-- An interactive game screen which displays the timer and the rectangular
+- An interactive game screen which displays the timer and the game grid.

 - see the current elapsed time